This post was created in partnership with Wolf. All opinions are our own.

 How often do you cook?
-As in, how often do you make a meal from scratch in your own kitchen?
-Not so long ago, Alex and I were the people who answered, “Never” (unless pouring milk over cereal was considered cooking, of course!).
-If your answer is “Never,” you’re in good company.
+Not so long ago, Alex and I were the people who answered, “Never!” — unless pouring milk over cereal was considered cooking, of course!
+If your answer is Never too, you’re in good company.
 A recent survey conducted by Wolf as part of its Reclaim the Kitchen initiative found that 50% of 18 to 34-year-olds would rather scroll social media than cook.
 And 40% of adults don’t cook because they’re just too tired on any given day, even if they have the time.

 Why roast vegetables?

 Why roast veggies for this vegetable bowl?
 Couldn’t they just be raw?
 A few reasons:

 - Roasting brings out a surprising inner, caramel-y goodness in vegetables.
 Veggies that are iffy raw (for example, cauliflower) transform into something otherworldly when roasted.

 - Roasting makes your house smell incredible.

 - Roasting is a cozy cooking technique: no matter the temperature outside!

 Roasted vegetables are fantastic as a side dish to the main event.
 Better yet, you can turn them into main dish as a vegetable bowl with rice, quinoa, or another whole grain.
 Vegetarian grain bowls like this one are super simple, customizable, and work for lunch or dinner.
 Leftovers save well for meals a few days later.
 While neither Alex nor I grew up eating this kind of meal, it’s now one of our favorites since it is flexible, tasty, and easy to put together.